Blog

 Tooth Extractions IrvingHas your child recently come home from school with stories about how their friends have pulled out a baby tooth?
 Or maybe you’ve seen one of the countless online videos on the subject.
 If so, you know that there’s no shortage of…well, interesting ways to get the job done!

 While most baby teeth generally fall out “on time”, it’s also not uncommon for them to hang on longer than they should.
-In that case, your child might be anxious for a visit from the tooth fairy, which can make it tempting to try one of the many at-home methods of pulling it.
+In that case, your child might be anxious about a visit from the tooth fairy, which can make it tempting to try one of the many at-home methods of pulling it.
 But as a pediatric dentist in Irving, we can assure you that there are better ways!
-Keep reading to learn about some of the most common things people do at home and how you can do it the right way.
+Keep reading to learn about some of the most common things people do at home and how you can do it correctly.

-Both old and new, here are some of the funniest ways we’ve heard of pulling baby teeth at home.
-Remember kids, don’t try this at home!
+Both old and new, there are some creative ways that parents and children have decided to pull a tooth at home.
+Remember kids (and adults), don’t try this at home!

 • Tie one end of a string around the baby tooth and the other around a doorknob.
 Then slam the door… and voila!
 The tooth is gone.